WeatherLab/fsodoc/source/general/managing_apps.rst

 Managing your Applications
 ##########################

-By default it is assumed that you only intend to use CodeIgniter to manage one application, which you will build in your **application/** directory.
-It is possible, however, to have multiple sets of applications that share a single CodeIgniter installation, or even to rename or relocate your application directory.
+By default it is assumed that you only intend to use FSO to manage one application, which you will build in your **application/** directory.
+It is possible, however, to have multiple sets of applications that share a single FSO installation, or even to rename or relocate your application directory.

 Renaming the Application Directory